 Chris Polatch courses offer private Portuguese lessons in Manchester with your own friendly and professional teacher, either at your home or at your office.

 "You can learn Portuguese one-to-one or in a small group of your colleagues, friends or family.
 [Their] highly effective private Portuguese courses are ideal if you need Portuguese for business, own property overseas, are relocating abroad, travel regularly, or are working towards GCSE and A levels.
 [The] experienced teachers will get you speaking Portuguese in no time. [...]

-There are four types of Portuguese language course on offer, one of which is Portuguese for Business – for Adults; ideal if you do business with Portuguese speakers.
+There are four types of Portuguese lessons and language courses on offer, one of which is Portuguese for Business - for Adults; ideal if you do business with Portuguese speakers.
 All resources and materials are adapted to business situations at all levels.

 Click here for more information.

 There you have it, so there is no excuse now not to brush up on your foreign language skills by getting reading and writing in Portuguese or attending language classes!

 Don't forget to learn about Portuguese language and culture, because understanding the culture is equally as important for immersion as learning the native language effectively is during your placement in Portugal.